-Starting Fall 2015, the Virginia Tech University Council requires graduate students to be continuously enrolled in a minimum of three credit hours in all spring and fall semesters at the university, from initial enrollment through graduation (Resolution 2014-15H).
-Approved "in absentia" status (resolution 2014-15J) or Cooperative Education Program enrollment satisfies the continuous enrollment requirement.
-Graduate students who need to break their continuous enrollment may apply for a leave of absence (resolution 2014-15I) or participate in programs and activities approved by the Graduate School that require absence from the university.
+The Graduate School requires graduate students to be continuously enrolled in a minimum of three credit hours in all spring and fall semesters at the university, from initial enrollment through graduation.
+Approved "in absentia" status or Cooperative Education Program enrollment satisfies the continuous enrollment requirement.
+Graduate students who need to break their continuous enrollment may apply for a leave of absence or participate in programs and activities approved by the Graduate School that require absence from the university.

 Any graduate student failing to remain continuously enrolled without approved leave will be resigned from the university.
-Visit the Graduate Catalog to learn more about the enrollment requirements.
+Visit the Graduate Catalog to learn more about the enrollment requirements: https://secure.graduateschool.vt.edu/graduate_catalog/.
 For more information, contact the Graduate School at grads@vt.edu.